Above: Fashioning America: Grit to Glamour, edited by Michelle Tolini Finamore.

 “It is in your self-interest to find a way to be very tender”

-A series of autobiographical essays that explore navigation, an ever-present theme in the human experience.
+A beloved favorite for all of us at Alabama Chanin and The School of Making, A Field Guide to Getting Lost by Rebecca Solnit is a series of autobiographical essays that explore navigation, an ever-present theme in the human experience.
 The path toward knowing oneself is most often found when we approach the unfamiliar terrains of wilderness, relationships, and life with open hearts and a sense of wonder.

 On Color by David Scott Kastan and Stephen Farthing